nitindermohan/oak-new-docs/content/docs/concepts/networking.md

 network.
 This means semantic addresses resolve based on a given context at runtime instead of fixed paths.

-As an example, we can reserve an address (e.g. 10.10.10.2) in our platform, which instead of pointing to a host, points to the geographically closest instance of a service the user is trying to reach.
+As an example, we can reserve an address or domain name (e.g. 10.10.10.2 or `service-a.closest-instance.oakestra`) in our platform, which instead of pointing to a host, points to the geographically closest instance of a service the user is trying to reach.

 This generally assumes the presence of a special resolver on the network,